dmitribodiu/90-days-challenge/first_two_weeks/architecture.md

 The whole purpose of requirements analysis is to `identify the areas of volatility` and this analysis requires effort and sweat.

-1. The 2% problem
-    If you sick 1 week a year, that's about 2% of your time.
-    Would you go to doctor or try to heal yourself?
-The moral is if you only have to spend 2% of your time at any complex task you will never be good at it.
-    Architects should find a way to get more time to architect systems.

-2. The Dunning-Kruger effect
-    If you are unskilled in something, you never assume it is more complex than it is, you assume it is less!

-## Identifying volatility
-1. Volatile vs variable
-    Variability can be handled easily using conditional logic.
-    Volatility has a potential to change your whole system logic.

-2. Axes of volatility
-    Finding areas of volatility is a process of discovery that takes place during requirements analysis and interviews with the project stakeholders.

-    In any business, there are only two ways (axes) your system could face change:
-        + at the same customer over time.
-        + at the same time over customers
-    If something doesn't map to this axes you should not encapsulate it at all as it goes back to functional decomposition.

-3. Design factoring
 Often, the act of looking for areas of volatility using the axes of volatility is an `iterative process`.

-4. Independence of the axes
-    Two axes should be independent.

 ## Example: Volatility-based decomposition of a house
 You may chose these areas of volatility for the first axes (same customer over time):